For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 In addition, data analysts must have a thorough understanding of probability and statistics to identify patterns in data, eliminate biases and logical errors, and generate accurate results.
 These abilities are critical to becoming a skilled data analyst and making informed decisions based on data analysis.

-4. Data cleaning and preparation
+4. Data Cleaning and Preparation

 Data cleaning and preparation is the process of transforming raw data into a format that is suitable for analysis.
 This involves identifying and correcting errors, removing duplicates, handling missing values, and restructuring data.